temersonzetina/bikesharing/README.md

 #### Total rides

 In August of 2017, there were roughly 2.3M individual bike rides in NYC.
-This is roughly 1 ride for very 4 NYC residents.
-If the founders were to replicate this level of participation in Des Moines, they would see nearly 55K rides in a comparably successful month.
 ![Total rides](https://github.com/temersonzetina/bikesharing/blob/main/overallrides.png)

 #### Rentals by starting point